Minecraft: Java Edition

+Legacy Console Edition

+The console versions of Minecraft debuted with the Xbox 360 edition, developed by 4J Studios and released on 9 May 2012.
+Announced as part of the Xbox Live Arcade NEXT promotion, this version introduced a redesigned crafting system, a new control interface, in-game tutorials, split-screen multiplayer, and online play via Xbox Live.
+Unlike the PC version, its worlds were finite, bordered by invisible walls.
+The Xbox 360 version evolved from an outdated PC port to a Java-equivalent edition before it was discontinued.
+The Xbox One version launched on 5 September 2014, featuring larger worlds and support for more players.
+Minecraft expanded to PlayStation platforms with PlayStation 3 and PlayStation 4 editions released on 17 December 2013 and 4 September 2014, respectively.
+Originally planned as a PS4 launch title, it was delayed before its eventual release.
+A PlayStation Vita version followed in October 2014.
+Like the Xbox versions, the PlayStation editions were developed by 4J Studios.
+Nintendo platforms received Minecraft: Wii U Edition on 17 December 2015, with a physical release in North America on 17 June 2016 and in Europe on 30 June.
+The Nintendo Switch version launched via the eShop on 11 May 2017.

+On 18 December 2018, the PlayStation 3, PlayStation Vita, Xbox 360, and Wii U versions of Minecraft received their final update, which disabled world transfers to newer versions.
+Following their discontinuation, the editions would later become known as Legacy Console Editions.
+The Legacy Console Editions source code was leaked on 4chan in 2026, revealing unused structures and world types.

-Pocket Edition
+Pocket Edition and Bedrock Edition

 In August 2011, Minecraft: Pocket Edition was released as an early alpha for the Xperia Play via the Android Market, later expanding to other Android devices on 8 October 2011.
 The iOS version followed on 17 November 2011.
 A port was made available for Windows Phones shortly after Microsoft acquired Mojang.
 Unlike Java Edition, Pocket Edition initially focused on Minecrafts creative building and basic survival elements but lacked many features of the PC version.
 Bergensten confirmed on Twitter that the Pocket Edition was written in C++ rather than Java, as iOS does not support Java.

-On 10 December 2014, a port of Pocket Edition was released for Windows Phone 8.1.
+A port of Pocket Edition was released for Windows Phone 8.1 on 10 December 2014.
 In July 2015, a port of the Pocket Edition to Windows 10 was released as the Windows 10 Edition, with full crossplay to other Pocket versions.
 In January 2017, Microsoft announced that it would no longer maintain the Windows Phone versions of Pocket Edition.
-On 20 September 2017, with the "Better Together Update", the Pocket Edition was ported to the Xbox One, and was renamed to the Bedrock Edition.